crate/cratedb-guide/docs/install/container/kubernetes/kubernetes.md

         # Use the CrateDB 5.1.1 Docker image.
         image: crate:5.1.1
         # Pass in configuration to CrateDB via command-line options.
-        # We are setting the name of the node's explicitly, which is
+        # We are setting the node name explicitly, which is
         # needed to determine the initial master nodes.
 These are set to
         # the name of the pod.
         # We are using the SRV records provided by Kubernetes to discover